 This presents oil majors with a unique window of opportunity: by investing in VOC emission control, they can save millions of dollars while adapting to upcoming environmental standards for the industry.

 Here, the SuperSat system for VOC control is the obvious choice.
 As the price is comparable to traditional venting systems, there is really no reason not to implement this technology which benefits both the environment and the operator’s bottom line.

 At Bay Valves we are, as always, ready to supply further technical information on the SuperSat, and on VOC control in general, while also engaging in discussions on possible applications for specific vessels.

-If you have any questions regarding our SuperSat Valve, or VOC control, please contact us here.
+If you have any questions regarding our SuperSat Vocon system or VOC reduction in general, please contact us here.

 What is Bay Valves

 First of all is Bay Valves an advanced valve solution for a demanding environment.
 The Bay Valves team of skilled engineers specializing in fluid dynamic are constantly striving for excellence and to improving safety, reducing cargo loss and introducing better functionality.
 We offer standalone valves, combined solutions based on our selection of advanced valves and we can customize products to suit your company’s specific needs in a demanding environment.

 A leader in safety and waste reduction the Bay Valves High Pressure Valve uses advanced magnetic systems for rapid opening which improves safety and prevents hammering.
 High pressure reduces VOC development.